 The American Society for Microbiology (ASM) recommends nasopharyngeal (NP) flocked swabs as the preferred specimen collection device for influenza testing.

 At the microscopic level, synthetic-tipped swabs are more abrasive than cotton.
 For this reason, flocked swabs exhibit a superior recovery and elution of specimens.
-Flocked swabs provide better sample collection due to their brush-like tip, which releases higher numbers of target cells and retains more liquid sample than foam tipped swabs.
-Many physicians find flocked swabs easier to use and report less patient discomfort than other swab types.
+Flocked swabs provide better sample collection due to their velvet-like brush tip, which releases higher numbers of target cells and retains more liquid sample than foam tipped swabs.

 Flocked swabs are ideal for traditional viral culture methods as well as enzyme immuno assays (EIA), direct fluorescent antibody assays (DFA), and molecular tests including real time PCR.
 Flocked swabs are offered with flexible plastic handles for ease of use and patient comfort.

 The two most common types of flu tests are the rapid influenza diagnostic test (RIDT) and the more traditional viral cell culture test.
 Both of these tests rely on NP swabs, throat swabs, NP or bronchial washes, nasal or endotracheal aspirate, or sputum testing.
 NP swabbing with flocked swabs is the preferred method.

 As the name suggests, the nasopharynx is the part of the pharynx above the soft palate that is continuous with the nasal passages.

 *Please note: When collecting samples, it is recommended to wear appropriate personal protective equipment (gloves, surgical mask, eye protection).

 An NP swab collection for influenza is best performed by following these steps:

 - Choose a swab with a flexible plastic handle and flock tip, such as Puritan’s 25-3317-U.